Sylius/Sylius/docs/book/orders/orders.rst

     $this->container->get('sylius.order_item_quantity_modifier')->modify($orderItem, 3);

 Add the item to the order.
 And then call the **CompositeOrderProcessor** on the order to have everything recalculated.
+This **CompositeOrderProcessor** is a called multiple times in the checkout
+process:

+.. image: ../../_images/sylius_order_processor.png
+    :align: center
+    :scale: 70%

 .. code-block:: php